Gateways FAQ (ScM in Medical Sciences and Certificate in Medical Science)

 Do not submit your MCAT Score electronically through AMCAS, as those would go to our MD Program.
 To submit your scores to the Masters or Certificate program, go to the online Testing History (THx) Report System at https://services.aamc.org/mcatthx/.
 To get your verification code, log-in via the above link and choose the option to "create and print my own official score report."
 Please email ([email protected] or [email protected]) this report as an attachment, being sure to include the verification code within the body of the email, to our institution.
 (You may have to select "print to PDF" to do so.)
 Please note that verification codes are only valid for 90 days, and after that, you would have to create and print a new score report.

-Note: if you are interested in a career in dentisty, you may submit an official DAT score instead of an MCAT score.
-Please use the upload feature feature for the official score report within the CollegeNET application; using the "old MCAT score" section (there is no separate section for DAT).
+Note: if you are interested in a career in dentistry, you may submit an official DAT score instead of an MCAT score.
+Please use the upload feature for the official score report within the CollegeNET application; using the "old MCAT score" section (there is no separate section for DAT).

 Q: What are the prerequisites?

 A: In order to be admitted to either the ScM in Medical Sciences or Certificate in Medical Science program, students must:

 - have completed, or are on track to complete, an undergraduate degree from a US college or university

 - have demonstrated professional promise for a career in medicine, through outstanding undergraduate performance (3.0 GPA, minimum) MCAT score and/or DAT score, community service, health-related experiences, or research

 - have completed all prehealth course requirements (please note: if you are applying to medical school, you will need to check the prerequisite course requirements for the specific medical schools you are applying to, since these do vary from school to school)